Denny Abdi: Career

 On 19 March 2020, Denny was nominated by President Joko Widodo as ambassador for Vietnam.
 Upon passing an assessment by the House of Representative's first commission in June, he was installed as ambassador on 14 September.
 He presented his credentials to the President of Vietnam Nguyễn Phú Trọng on 17 March 2021.
 According to Denny, he has no difficulties in adapting to his post in Vietnam due to the similarities in food, atmosphere, and weather with Indonesia.
 To cater Indonesian food for himself and the guests, Denny brought a cook from Indonesia.
 During the 2021 SEA Games in Hanoi, the embassy was involved in coordinated transportation, accommodation, meals, training facilities, and interpreters for the Indonesian team and encouraged Indonesian citizens in Hanoi to attend matches and cheer for the athletes, especially on weekends.
 At the end of his term, he received the Friendship Medal from deputy foreign minister Nguyễn Mạnh Cường on 31 October 2025.
 Denny announced his departure to the National Assembly Chairman Trần Thanh Mẫn on 30 October and Prime Minister Phạm Minh Chính on 31 October.

 On 17 September 2025, Denny was installed as the foreign ministry's secretary general.
+On 29 November 2025, Denny was elected as the chairman of the Andalas University alumni association with endorsement from foreign minister Sugiono.
+In February 2026, Denny was appointed as the president of the board of commissioners of the state-owned construction company Hutama Karya.
+On 27 April 2026, Denny received additional duties as the foreign ministry's director general of multilateral cooperation following the retirement of Tri Tharyat.